EPA Region 5 Water Infrastructure EFC

 Securing Investment

-Our goal is assisting communities to apply to their State Revolving Funds, while ensuring comprehensive representation and collaboration with communities disproportionately impacted by climate change and/or lack of historical access to funding—inclusive of Tribal, BIPOC-majority, and environmental justice (EJ) communities.
+Our goal is assisting communities to apply to their State Revolving Funds, while ensuring comprehensive representation and collaboration with communities.
 Delta is consistently collaborating with EPA on the intake, review, and facilitation of eligible clean water and drinking water finance technical assistance to ensure that more communities have access to SRF opportunities for their water needs.

 About Us

-Delta assists communities by integrating natural climate solutions and Green Infrastructure (GI) to reduce climate change impacts by capturing 100 million stormwater gallons and leveraging $100 million in municipal GI investment.
-We focus on communities that are disproportionately affected by flooding and climate change to collaboratively improve their environmental indicators, mitigate local climate impacts, and strengthen neighborhoods’ resilience.
-Our EFC partners ASAP, Current, and CNT are experts in their fields, with extensive networks throughout EPA Region 5, and we are grateful to them–and you–for helping us achieve our vision of a more resilient, equitable, and sustainable Midwest.
+Delta assists communities by integrating natural climate solutions and Green Infrastructure (GI) to reduce severe weather and flooding impacts by capturing 100 million stormwater gallons and leveraging $100 million in municipal GI investment.
+We focus on communities that are disproportionately affected by flooding to collaboratively improve their environmental indicators, mitigate local impacts, and strengthen neighborhoods’ resilience.
+Our EFC partners ASAP, Current, and CNT are experts in their fields, with extensive networks throughout EPA Region 5, and we are grateful to them–and you–for helping us achieve our vision of a more resilient and sustainable Midwest.

 There is a lot of information, and a lot to consider as you plan water infrastructure needs for your community.
 Have questions?
 We’re here to help.